 In 2012, Election Projection foretold Obama's re-election, missing only Florida in the process.
 At 49/50 correct, 2012 was EP's best presidential prognostication so far.
 EP's Senate projections

 ended up at 31 out of 33 correct.
-And I missed just one governor's race (Montana), though there were a limited number of gubernatorial contests this year (11).
+And I missed just one governor's race (Montana), though there were a limited number of gubernatorial contests that year (11).
 Finally, the House projections here

-gave Democrats a slight gain of 2 seats.
+gave Democrats a small gain of 2 seats, slightly underestimating them.
 They ended up with an 8-seat net gain.
-I'll be tweaking the projection formula in 2014 to try to get back to the accuracy EP enjoyed in 2010.